-NCERT Solutions Class 11 chapter 13 Biology deals with photosynthesis in higher plants.
-These NCERT solutions are created by our team of experts in the field of education.
-These solutions are formulated according to the prescribed guidelines and they ensure that the students understand the concept with ease.NCERT solutions act as a crucial tool for students during exams as they impart information effectively and efficiently.
-Students don’t have to feel overwhelmed by the content as it is prepared, keeping in mind the cognitive capacity of their target audience.
-What this means is, the Class 11 students can understand the contents easily, jargons are explained in a simple language and diagrams are rendered in a way that students can easily recreate them.
+NCERT Solutions for Class 11 Biology chapter 13 are formulated as per the latest CBSE syllabus 2018-19 they ensure that the students understand the concept with ease.NCERT solutions act as a crucial tool for students during exams as they impart information effectively and efficiently.
+Students don’t have to feel overwhelmed by the content as it is prepared by keeping in mind the cognitive capacity of their target audience.
+This means the Class 11 students can understand the contents easily, jargons are explained in a simple language and diagrams are rendered in a way that students can easily recreate them.

 Without sunlight, the plants began to die out and it was followed by the animals that fed on these plants.
-Eventually, the food web was affected and it led to a mass extinction.
-Lack of food coupled with drop in global temperatures (due to the large amounts of gas and dust) plunged the planet into an ice age.
+Eventually, the food web was affected and it led to mass extinction.
+Lack of food coupled with a drop in global temperatures (due to the large amounts of gas and dust) plunged the planet into an ice age.
 This ensured the extinction of dinosaurs and the rise of mammals.
 Therefore, photosynthesis is a very important process.